Bahvina Patel takes gold in Para Table tennis ladies singles - ExBulletin

 The Indian paddler went ahead of her and outclassed Nigeria’s Ikpeoyi 12-10, 11-2, 11-9 to claim a gold medal.

-Previously, Indian para table tennis player Sonalben Manubhai Patel won the bronze medal after beating England’s Sue Bailey in the Women’s Singles – Class 3-5 here at The NEC Hall 3 in the Commonwealth Games 2022.
+Previously, Indian para table tennis player Sonalben Manubhai Patel won the bronze medal after beating England’s Sue Bailey in the Women’s Singles – Class 3-5 here at The NEC Hall 3 at the 2022 Commonwealth Games.

 Patel overpowered Sue Bailey in straight sets 3-0 (11-5, 11-2, 11-3).